 And that's all.
 No extra software or materials of any kind are required.

-That being said: while you can edit skins using Windows' built-in text editor, Notepad, we strongly recommend downloading an enhanced text editor, such as Notepad++ or Sublime Text.
+That being said: while you can edit skins using Windows' built-in text editor, Notepad, we strongly recommend downloading an enhanced text editor, such as Notepad++, Sublime Text or Atom.
 These applications come with powerful features like tabs, auto-completion, embedded file browsers and more.
 You can even download extensions that add Rainmeter-specific code highlighting, which makes it much faster and easier to read a skin's code and spot errors.

 For more information, see Notepad Alternatives.

 Depending on the kind of skin you want to make, you may also want to find a good piece of image editing software.
 Rainmeter can create text by itself, as well as simple or complex vector shapes, like rectangles and circles.
 But you will find you often want a separately-created image file.